13 Jan The final frontier – Future Minerals Forum day two round-up

 New Saudi mining law follows international best practices, says Peter Leon

-In the afternoon of day two, RGN sat down with the chief architect of the recently ordained mining investment law in Saudi Arabia Peter Leon – partner and Africa chair for international law firm Herbert Smith Freehills.
+In the afternoon of day two, RGN sat down with the chief architect of the recently ordained mining investment law in Saudi Arabia.
+The driving force behind the legislation was Peter Leon – partner and Africa chair for international law firm Herbert Smith Freehills.

-Leon praised the Saudi Ministry of Industry and Mineral Resources for its strict commitment to international best practices for mining jurisdictions around the world, while Herbert Smith Freehills acted on their behalf to draft the legislation throughout 2020.
+Leon praised the Saudi Ministry of Industry and Mineral Resources for its strict commitment to international best practices for mining jurisdictions around the world throughout the period when Herbert Smith Freehills acted on their behalf to draft the legislation in 2020.

 RGN would like to offer huge thanks to Future Minerals Forum for bringing the industry together for the first time in Riyadh.
 We hope to see you all again next year!